 Deadline for action on climate change is over

-Bonn / Madrid, 29 November 2019 : As the emergence of global climate change intensifies and greenhouse gas emissions continue to rise.
-Governments will therefore meet in Madrid for the UN Climate Change Conference COP25 (2-13 December 2019) to take the next crucial steps in the UN climate change process.
+Bonn / Madrid, 29 November 2019 : As the global climate change emergency intensifies and greenhouse gas emissions continue to rise.
+Governments will therefore gather in Madrid for the UN Climate Change Conference COP25 (December 2-13, 2019) to take the next crucial steps in the UN climate change process quality control.

 COP24 Earrings Vs. Climate Change